terminate and pay out occupational pension insurance

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-The payout of the occupational pension capital usually occurs at retirement age, even if termination would be possible.
+The payout of the occupational pension capital usually occurs only at retirement age, even if termination would be possible.

 • The application must be actively submitted by the employee.

-Expert Depth: Understanding Legal Fundamentals and Pitfalls
+Expert Depth: Understanding Legal Foundations and Pitfalls

 FAQ